Desolate Oath

 Her throat swallows reflexively.
 A tapping on my shoulder.
 Her body writhes.

-Her hand on my face.
+Her hand grabs for my face.
 I pin it down.
 Her other hand pushes me weakly.

 "I wish you could live long enough to appreciate this."